Auckland Council committee to consider giving green light to Chamberlain Park redevelopment

 "Participation and membership in golf in New Zealand is falling, as in most of the world, due to three things - cost, time and difficulty …

-"We can ill afford to lose Chamberlain Park, one of two public golf courses in a city of over one million people".
+"We can ill afford to lose Chamberlain Park, one of two public golf courses in a city of over one million people."